 Cu Chi Tunnel

-Take a morning or afternoon tour to Cu Chi Tunnel and see the network of underground tunnels used during the Vietnam War.
+Take a morning or afternoon tour to the Cu Chi Tunnel and see the network of underground tunnels used during the Vietnam War.
 During the half-day trip, see rural rice fields and remnants of the Cu Chi Tunnels and get a chance to fire an AK-47.

 How to get to Cu Chi Tunnel: The tour includes a pickup from District I.